Operator-led AI for SMEs

 • Everything in Foundation

-• Two automation systems shipped per quarter
+• Two systems delivered per quarter

 • Weekly working sessions